Jose Jaime Espina: Recognition

 Espina was awarded the College Editors Guild of the Philippines' Marcelo H. Del.
 Pilar Award, which identified him as "without doubt, a leading force in the defence of press freedom and freedom of expression in the country".

 Personal life and death

-Espina was born in Manila but was raised in Bacolod, Negros Occidental.
-He graduated in 1978 from the Negros Occidental High School in Bacolod.
+Espina was born in Manila but was raised in Bacolod, Negros Occidental, where he graduated from Negros Occidental High School in 1978.
 He was married to Leny Rojo, an architecture graduate and an active advocate for social justice, with whom he had two children, Mayumi and Dakila.

-Espina died on 7 July 2021 of liver cancer at age 59, days after recovering from COVID-19.
+Espina died on 7 July 2021 from liver cancer and post-COVID-19 complications at age 59, during the COVID-19 pandemic in the Philippines.

 The NUJP paid tribute to him, calling him "a tireless champion for the freedom of the press and the welfare of media workers".
 The Foreign Correspondents Association of the Philippines referred to Espina as always standing "at the frontlines of the fight against media repression harassment".